 Custom Web Apps

-We offer browser-based solutions where we can wrap your flexible geometry model into an easy-to-use browser interface.
-There is no need to learn a new software to make use of the setup.
+We offer browser-based web applications where we can wrap your variable geometry model and full simulation setups into an easy-to-use browser interface.
+Perfect for fast generation of a new design candidate, but also automated design studies and shape optimizations.
+There is no need to learn a new software to make use of it.
 If required, you can still access and modify your custom templates at any time.
-These templates can even contain full CFD setups, to quickly create and analyze a new design candidate.

 Engineering solutions and customized apps on the basis of CAESES®